unprolix/bastard/README.md

 Additionally, bastard will automatically generate cryptographic fingerprints for all files it serves, and return this fingerprint as the value of the Etag header in its responses.
 Files are available at fingerprinted URLs so that they can be cached indefinitely by client browsers.
 You can programmatically ask it for the current fingerprinted URL for a file so that you can use that URL in HTML you generate external to the server.
 When bastard serves fingerprinted files, they are served with very long cache times because those URLs should always serve the same content.

-CSS, Javascript, and HTML are minified.
+CSS, Javascript, and HTML are minified, including CSS and Javascript inside HTML files.
 Files of other types are not modified, though they will be compressed for transmission if they're not image files.
 (Image files are never compressed by this software.)
 Note that in some rare cases, HTML minification can cause problems.
 In bastard, the HTML minification is not extremely aggressive and so will probably be fine.
 You can turn it off with a future config option if you are worried or actually find a problem in practice.

 Installing